hughrun/lette.rs/README.md

 1. download `letters` executable from [the latest release](https://github.com/hughrun/lette.rs/releases/latest);
 2. rename the file to simply `letters`;
 3. Add to PATH: either:
-   1. save the executable file to somewhere like `/usr/local/bin` or `/usr/bin`; or
+   1. save the executable file to somewhere already on PATH like `/usr/local/bin`; or
-   2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`.
+   2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `ln -s /Users/hugh/rustapps/letters /usr/local/bin/`; or
+   3. save the executable file somewhere and then add that directory to your PATH. e.g. :
+      1. `echo '/Users/hugh/rustapps:$PATH' >> ~/.bash_profile`
+      2. `source ~/.bash_profile`

 ### From source with cargo